nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-We don't have any unit tests, so let's fix that.
+Like most software written for the government, we don't have any unit tests, so let's fix that.

-Create the text file `main_test.go` in emacs, nano, vi, or vim with this content:
+Create the text file `main_test.go` in `emacs`, `nano`, `vi` or `vim` with this content:

 ```Go
 package main